SlimeVR/SlimeVR-Docs-Site/tools/termux-installation.md

 4. Go to [https://slimevr-gui.bscotch.ca/](https://slimevr-gui.bscotch.ca/) on the device with the server if it doesn't auto open.

 ## If you want to start the server again after closing, DO NOT run the setup commands again.
-Run:
+Run: {#if-you-want-to-start-the-server-again-after-closing-do-not-run-the-setup-commands-again-run}

 ```
 ./start.sh
 ```

-# INSTALLATION - ANDROID PHONES
+# INSTALLATION - ANDROID PHONES {#installation---android-phones}

 1. Enable developer mode on your phone.
 You can do this by opening settings, going to about phone, and finding the "Build Number" and tapping it seven times.